-- show knowledge of the changing nature of work and how this will affect the application of psychological principles in decision-making; - analyse and apply different types of criteria/standards as it pertains to decision-making for people at work in a fair and equitable way; - evaluate/assess the quality of and applicability of different psychological predictors; - apply the correct problem solving method such as the development, appraisal and motivation of people at work.
+- show knowledge of the changing nature of work and how this will affect the application of psychological principles in decision-making; - analyse and apply different types of criteria/standards as it pertains to decision-making for people at work in a fair and equitable way: - evaluate/assess the quality of and applicability of different psychological predictors; - apply the correct problem solving method such as the development, appraisal and motivation of people at work.

-Assessment modes: Formative: 3 large scheduled tests; weight - 100
+Method of delivery: Full-time and part-time Assessment modes: Formative: 3 large scheduled tests; weight - 100 Summative: 1 x 2 hour examination; weight - 50

-Module code: IOPS221 Semester 2 NQF level: 6 Title: Career Psychology
+Module code: IOPS221 Semester 2 NQF level: 6

+Career Psychology Title:

-- evaluate the implications of the changing organisation for careers using various theories of career choice/development and counselling in solving career related problems; - identify different life/career stages and the methods that can be used in dealing with career issues; - assess different effects of career experiences on employees and all aspects of career management support.
+- evaluate the implications of the changing organisation for careers using various theories of career choice/development and counselling in solving career related problems; - identify different life/career stages and the methods that can be used in dealing with career issues: - assess different effects of career experiences on employees and all aspects of career management support.
+Full-time and part-time Method of delivery:

-Assessment modes: Formative: 3 large scheduled tests; weight - 100
+Assessment modes: Formative: 3 large scheduled tests: weight - 100